Introduction: ARDUINO MPPT SOLAR CHARGE CONTROLLER (Version-3.0)

 Vout = Duty Cycle x Vin

-For example if i give 50% duty cycle to a 12 input supply, the output should be 6V in the scope.
+For example, if I give a 50% duty cycle to a 12 input supply, the output should be 6V in the scope.

-Again check the output it should be same.
+Again check the output it should be the same.

-At last put the scope in between the gate of Q1 and Gnd.
+At last, place the scope in between the gate of Q1 and God.

 Step 13: VOLTAGE MEASUREMENT